Search String

 • In-pits Tune-up screen with refuel & repair

-• 2-player head-to dead datalink play via null modem cable
+• 2-player head-to-head datalink play via null modem cable (dual-machine datalink)

-Powerdrome was released on the Amiga in 1989 and on PC DOS in 1990.
+Powerdrome was released on the Amiga in 1989.

 Indexes: